JWock82/Pynite/README.md

 * sympy: Only needed if you want to view the derivations used to build PyNite.

 # What's New?
+v0.0.49
+* Major speed boost.
+A lot of time was being wasted reading/writing to a SciPy `lil_matrix` format.
+The stiffness matrix is now assembled as a `coo_format` first, and then switched to lil format later on to facilitate slicing.
+* Refactored node names to match PEP8 style guide.
+Instead of `iNode`, `jNode`, etc. PyNite now uses `i_node`, `j_node` etc. This should only affect you if you were using the keyword arguments for node names.
+* Removed test modules from package distribution.
+These files were unnecessary for users to have installed on their computers.

-v.0.0.48 - Global Load Directions
+v0.0.48 - Global Load Directions
 * Global load directions can now be used for member loads now.
 Use capital notation to apply the member load in the global X, Y, or Z direction (e.g. 'FX', 'MY', 'FZ'...).
 Use lower case notation to apply the member load in the member's local x, y, or z direction (e.g. 'Fx', 'My', 'Fz'...).
 * Bug fix for rendering models without plates/quads (special thanks to tamalone1 for this pull request!)

-v.0.0.47 - Bug Fix After Refactoring
+v0.0.47 - Bug Fix After Refactoring
 * Fixed a bug identified in Issue #98 caused by refactoring in v0.0.44.

 v0.0.46 - Rendering Improvements